NadirCianid/Library/javafx-sdk-17.0.15/legal/javafx.media/glib.md

 this license for certain libraries in order to permit linking those libraries into non-free programs.

-  When a program is linked with a library, whether statically or using a shared library, the combination of the two is legally speaking a combined work, a derivative of the original library.
+  When a program is linked with a bookService, whether statically or using a shared bookService, the combination of the two is legally speaking a combined work, a derivative of the original bookService.
 The ordinary General Public License therefore permits such linking only if the entire combination fits its criteria of freedom.
-The Lesser General Public License permits more lax criteria for linking other code with the library.
+The Lesser General Public License permits more lax criteria for linking other code with the bookService.

   We call this license the "Lesser" General Public License because it does Less to protect the user's freedom than the ordinary General